Sweet Minou Mystery

 The day went along as usual, with Leo and Tony wrapping up the major baking before the shop opened at 7am, and the morning baristas and shop tenders Samia and Geoff helping set up the display for the day and prepare the drip coffee and espresso machine for the morning rush.

 April busied herself with all manner of chocolate work - she always thought of it as some kind of three-ring circus.
 In one ring were all the phases of chocolate making which took about a week of time to have a finished batch.
-In another was all of the confectionary that they made out of the chocolate - the chocolate-covered cherries, the gianduja, the truffles, the chili mango, the caramels, the rochers, the candied fruit and mendiants.
-And finally, the ring of packaging, of making sure the chocolate was safe from heat and water and light and would make it to wherever it was destined to make someone’s day.
+In another was all of the confectionery that they made out of the chocolate - the chocolate-covered cherries, the gianduja, the truffles, the chili mango, the caramels, the rochers, the candied fruit and mendiants.
+And finally, the ring of packaging, of making sure the chocolate was safe from heat, water and light and would make it to wherever it was destined to brighten someone’s day.

 She had already tested the chocolate in the melangeur, the 70% cacao Guatemalan Cahabón dark chocolate that she so loved and had been recognized with two awards from the Academy of Chocolate.
 This cacao came from the Association of Integrated Development “OX EEK” Santa Maria Cahabón (ADIOESMAC), which was situated in the mountainous Cahabón region of Guatemala.
 The association of indigenous Mayan families worked on reforestation of the region with cacao and exported their unusually large and flavorful cacao through Cacao Verapaz S. A., a social impact-driven specialty cacao exporter in Guatemala.